 12.5 Evaluation

-The Department of Foreign Affairs and Trade will evaluate the Council on Australia Latin America Relations 2021 activities to measure how well the outcomes and objectives have been achieved.
+The Department of Foreign Affairs and Trade will evaluate COALAR2022 activities to measure how well the outcomes and objectives have been achieved.
 Your grant agreement requires you to provide information to help with this evaluation.

 12.6 Acknowledgement